ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 [Explanation]

 This is true!
-This shows that sometimes it *is* possible to modify systems to prevent whole classes of attacks.
+This shows that sometimes it *is* possible to modify systems to reduce the likelihood of whole classes of attacks.
 You should also continuously look for ways to eliminate entire classes of attacks, either in your specific application or the world in general.

 [Explanation]